cabify/MobileChallenge/README.md

 # Cabify Mobile Challenge

 Besides providing exceptional transportation services, Cabify also runs a physical store which sells Products.
-During the year, we apply discounts to them to make it more attractive to clients.

 Our products are like this: